EnochHe1/Pong/README.md

 # Pong
 Based on the online Pong game, made for 2 players.
+The first player to 10 points is the winner.

 https://github.com/EnochHe1/Pong/assets/133233938/0ec4395c-76e1-48f6-8e0a-0a8f451e696a